SuperFlyTV/GraphicsDataDefinition/README.md

 **HTML Graphics file, "example.html":**

 The `<script name="graphics-data-definition">` tag refers to a JSON-file that contains the GDD Schema definitions.
-The `src=""` is a relative URL to the Schema json file.
+The `src=""` is a relative path to the Schema json file.

 ```html
 <!DOCTYPE html>